peterjheile/godspeed/PRIVACY.md

 # Privacy Policy — Godspeed Cycling Team Portal
-_Last updated: 11/19/2025_
+_Last updated: 10/19/2025_

-Godspeed Cycling (“we”, “our”, or “the App”) provides a team-oriented cycling platform that allows riders to connect their Strava accounts and share training activity data with coaches and staff.
-This Privacy Policy describes what information we collect, how we use it, and your choices.
+This website was created to share updates, activity, and general information about the Godspeed Cycling Team.
+Some parts of the site allow team members to connect their Strava accounts so their rides can be displayed on public team pages.
+This policy explains what information we collect and how it is used.

 ---

-## 1. Information We Collect
+## 1. What Information We Collect

-### 1.1 Strava Data (when you connect your account)
+### 1.1 Strava Data (only if you connect your account)
-If you choose to connect your Strava account, we may access certain data through the Strava API, including:
+If you choose to link your Strava account, we receive the following through Strava’s API:

-- Strava Athlete ID
+- Your Strava Athlete ID
-- Activities: ride name, description, date, distance, elevation, speed, moving time
+- Your rides (date, distance, duration, elevation, activity names)
-- GPS route polylines (with Strava privacy zones already applied by Strava)
+- The GPS route polyline Strava provides (already includes Strava privacy zones)
-- Access and refresh tokens used to sync new activities
+- Your Strava access + refresh tokens to keep your rides synced

-We do **not** collect your Strava password and we do **not** write to Strava on your behalf.
+We **never** receive your Strava password, and we don’t write or post anything to your Strava account.

-### 1.2 Information You Provide
+### 1.2 Basic Member Information
-We may also store:
+For team roster purposes, we may store:

 - Your name
 - Email address (optional)
+- Bio or profile text (optional)
 - Avatar URL (optional)
-- Bio (optional)
-- Team role (rider, coach, staff, etc.)
+- Your team role (rider, coach, alumni, etc.)

-### 1.3 Basic Technical Information
+### 1.3 Automatically Collected Technical Info
+Standard server logs (IP address, browser info) may be collected to keep the site secure and functioning.
-We may collect basic server logs or metadata required to secure and maintain the App.
-We do not use advertising trackers.
+We do **not** use advertising trackers.

 ---

-## 2. How We Use Your Information
+## 2. How We Use (and Display) Your Information

-We use your information exclusively to support the Godspeed Cycling Team, including:

-- Displaying your activities to coaches and staff
+The purpose of this site is to:

+- Introduce the Godspeed Cycling Team to the general public
-- Visualizing team routes and training volume
+- Let visitors see team activity, progress, and rides
+- Give team members a place to showcase their cycling
-- Generating statistics and maps
+- Display maps and simple statistics about rides

+If you connect Strava, your ride data may appear on:

-- Showing public or team-visible rider profiles **only for riders who connect Strava**
+- Your public rider profile

-We do **not**:

-- Sell data
+- The public team map
+- The team rides feed
-- Share data outside the team context
+- Other public team overview pages

-- Use data for advertising
-- Train machine-learning models
+Nothing is ever shown unless **you** authorize it by connecting Strava.

+We do **not** use your information for ads, data selling, or automated analysis.

 ---

-## 3. Data Storage & Security
+## 3. How Your Data Is Stored

-- Data is stored in a private, access-controlled database.
+- All data lives in a private, access-controlled database.
-- Strava tokens are stored server-side and never exposed to your browser.
+- Strava tokens are stored server-side and are **never** visible to other users.
-- Only authorized personnel may access the internal systems.
+- Only admins for the Godspeed Cycling Team can access the internal dashboard.
-- While we implement reasonable measures to protect your data, no system is fully immune to security risks.

 ---

 ## 4. Disconnecting Strava

-You can disconnect the App at any time by:
+You can disconnect at any time by:

-1. Visiting Strava → Settings → My Apps → Revoke Access
+- Going to Strava → Settings → My Apps → Revoke Access
-2. Using your personalized “Manage Strava” link provided when you connected
+- Using the personal link you received when you connected
-3. Asking a coach or staff member to disconnect on your behalf
+- Asking a team admin/coach to disconnect you

-Once disconnected, the App will stop syncing new activities immediately.
+Once disconnected, the site will immediately stop syncing new rides.

 ---

 ## 5. Deleting Your Data

-You may request deletion of all imported Strava data at any time:
+If you want all your Strava data removed from this website, just ask.
+You can request deletion:

-- Through your “Manage Strava” page
+- Through your personal “Manage Strava” page
-- By asking a coach/staff member
+- Through a coach/admin
-- By emailing **peterjheile@gmail.com**
+- Or by emailing **peterjheile@gmail.com**

-When a deletion request is made, we will remove:
+We will delete:

-- All imported activities
+- All synced activities
-- Strava tokens
+- Your Strava access/refresh tokens
-- Your Strava athlete ID
+- Your Strava Athlete ID
-- Strava connection timestamps
+- Your connection timestamps

-We aim to complete deletions within **30 days**.
+We aim to complete deletions within **10 days**.

 ---

-## 6. Public Visibility
+## 6. Public Visibility and Consent

+It’s important to be clear:

+- **Anyone can visit the site** to learn about the team.
-Only riders who explicitly connect Strava may have their activities displayed on public or team-visible pages.
+- **Only members who connect Strava** will have ride data displayed publicly or stored.
-No data is shown for athletes who do not connect.
+- Riders who do not connect Strava will not have activity shown at all.

+You are always in control of your visibility.

 ---

-## 7. Changes to This Policy

-We may update this Privacy Policy from time to time.
-When we do, the “Last updated” date will be updated above.

----

-## 8. Contact
+## 7. Contact

-For any questions or concerns about this policy, contact:
+For privacy questions or requests, email:
 **peterjheile@gmail.com**